ad-astra-per-ardua/ad-astra-per-ardua/README.md

 ### Hi there 👋 <br><br><h2>Uptight Control Freak</h2><br>

  - 🌱 I’m currently learning ...
-Rust, Spring boot, Collaboration Project
+On S/W : Rust, Spring boot, linear algebra, Discrete mathematics, Computer Science, Javascript, React, DataStructure
- - DevOps, CI/CD With Docker. <br>
+ - On : DevOps, CI/CD With Docker, AWS, K8S. <br>

  - 🔭 I’m currently working on ...
- - Implement Board CRUD Project with Spring boot and Mysql
  - Focusing on the development of the GraphModule.
 This project represents our implementation of the Module concept from Verilog, carried out in Rust.
 We're in the midst of creating a representation of a Full Adder in the form of a Module, and developing a Module Builder to connect 32 of these, which will construct a 32bit Full Adder Module.